 Prepaid Card Transaction Fees and Charges

 Most prepaid cards will charge some sorts of fees for holding or using them.
 The kinds of fees and the amount charged vary depending on the card and how you use it.
-Unlike credit cards where the terms and conditions must be disclosed in advance, there are no such regulations which force card issuers to disclose fees before purchase.
+Unlike credit cards where the terms and conditions must be disclosed in advance?
+No regulations force card issuers to disclose fees before purchase.
 This means you need to read your cardholder agreement to understand what fees you will face when you start using your card.

 Why do prepaid cards charge transaction fees?
 The reason is simple.
 Banks and other prepaid card issuers are commercial organisations, and they are there to make a profit.
 Unlike credit cards which carry a hefty interest charge, a prepaid card is closer in nature to cash, which has a minimal cost per se.
 The card issuers need to recoup the cost of issuing and maintaining the cards, and they need to make a return for their shareholders.

-There are a number of common fees which can be found with most cards.
+There are a number of common fees with most cards.
 Some of these may be waived in certain circumstances, and the list is not exhaustive.
 A 2016 survey, for example, found that in 7 out of 10 cases, the prepaid card did not fully disclose their fee structure.

 A monthly fee is a standard fixed fee which is paid every month, even if the card has not been used.
 Such fees are normally deducted automatically from the balance on the account.